Of all my emergency food, spices were one of the most challenging items to stockpile.

 When prepping on a budget, your food stockpile probably consists of many dry staples like rice, oats, beans, and dried fruits and vegetables.

 These foods by themselves are incredibly bland.
-Without any spices to jazz them up, your emergency meals would be incredibly boring.
+Your emergency meals would be very dull without any spices to jazz them up.

 Flavor might not matter when surviving the apocalypse, but most disasters are short-term.
-Eating meals you enjoy can do a lot for boosting morale!
+Eating meals you enjoy can do a lot to boost morale!

 Even if you buy meals from top emergency food companies, you’ll still probably want to stockpile spices.
 Those meals aren’t exactly the most flavorful.
-Plus, the spices can add nutrients like antioxidants to your food – nutrients that are often missing in most emergency meals.
+Plus, spices can add nutrients like antioxidants to your food – nutrients often missing in most emergency meals.